Louis C.K.: 2017: Sexual misconduct allegations and fallout

-C.K. initially declined to answer the allegations in public.
-In a subsequent statement on November 10, after the Times article, C.K. admitted to behavior that he initially thought "was okay because I never showed a woman my dick without asking first", and went on to express remorse, stating, "the power I had over these women is that they admired me.
+In response to The New York Times reporting, C.K. released a statement apologizing and admitting guilt, writing, "These stories are true" and saying that while he initially thought "it was okay because I never showed a woman my dick without asking first", he went on to express remorse, stating, "the power I had over these women is that they admired me.
 And I wielded that power irresponsibly."
+He stated: "I have spent my long and lucky career talking and saying anything I want.
+I will now step back and take a long time to listen."